dww100/sct/doc/sluv2.md

 Whilst the PDB and FASTA file formats are external standards the sluv YAML format contains simple residue name and frequency pairs using the YAML format.
-An [input template](sluv_in.yml) is provided with number of each residue set to 0, replace this value for your system of interest or use sct_get_sequence to generate the YAML file.
+An [input template](sluv_in.yml) is provided with number of each residue set to 0, replace this value for your system of interest or use _sct_get_sequence.py_ to generate the YAML file.

 Output:
 -------